Scientist Studies Brain Damage from Excessive Alcohol Use

 An evening of one drink too many can have dizzying effects.
 Some of the cognitive deficits from consuming too much alcohol—such as slower reaction times and impaired memory—can be especially profound among chronic, heavy alcohol users.

 Dr. Marlene Oscar Berman has studied alcohol’s effects on the brain for more than 40 years.
-She started out studying memory impairments in rhesus monkeys while in graduate school.
+While in graduate school, she started out studying memory impairment in rhesus monkeys.
 She then turned to brain damage in people.
 A professor at Boston University, and a career scientist with Boston’s Department of Veterans Affairs, her NIH and VA-funded research continues to examine brain changes in people with chronic alcohol use disorder.

 Korsakoff patients had severe short-term memory loss but excellent memory for events that occurred before their brain damage, explained Berman, and they also would repeatedly tell the same stories.

 “I was struck by the repetitious behaviors of Korsakoff patients in the wards,” she said, “and together with their memory impairment, I realized there were certain similarities in the behaviors of the patients and the monkeys I’d studied as a student.”
 The monkeys with bilateral frontal lobe lesions also had a short-term memory impairment on performance tasks and walked around in circles incessantly.

 In earlier research, before the advent of neuroimaging technologies, her lab conducted performance tests to observe behavioral abnormalities beyond amnesia in Korsakoff patients.

 “By comparing behavioral deficits in humans to well-documented deficits in monkeys with known damage to a specific brain region, we could infer whether patients had similar damage and dysfunction,” said Berman, employing an approach called comparative neuropsychology.